iloveitaly/todoist-scheduler/readme.md

 2. Having a large list of tasks creates 'cognitive drag' and stresses me out
 3. It takes time to look through and review long list of tasks

-This simple tool enables you to set up rules to automatically punt tasks that don't need to get done today.
-This reduces the size of your todoist and tricks you monkey mind into getting more done.
-The ultimate goal for me is to get to 'inbox zero' on todoist which is something that hasn't happened in years.
+This tool enables you to set up rules to automatically punt tasks that don't need to get done today.
+This reduces the size of your todoist lists and tricks your monkey mind into getting more done.
+The ultimate goal for me is to get to 'inbox zero' on todoist.

+This tool has helped in a big way, acting as a 'virtual assistant' in a way: automatically determining what I shouldn't see for the day.
+I tie this into a 'first awake' script executed by [hyper focus](https://mikebian.co/hyper-focus).

 ## Usage